 Since the COVID-19 global health crisis occurred prior to planned summer operations, NorZinc had limited NWT-based staff.
-However, restrictions on travel to NWT has prevented the regular visits to the local communities although the Company has maintained communications by other means.
-Should the travel restrictions in the NWT continue for some time, as seems likely, these will significantly impact access to the mine site over the coming months.
+However, restrictions on travel to NWT have prevented the regular visits to the local communities although the Company has maintained communications by other means.
+Should the travel restrictions in the NWT continue for some time, as seems likely, access to the mine site will be significantly impacted.
 As the pandemic persists, NorZinc will continue to follow the highest health and safety standards and update stakeholders on a regular basis.